MicrosoftDocs/SupportArticles-docs/Teams/teams-im-presence/presence-not-show-actual-status.md

 ---
-title: Your actual presence status isn't displayed in Teams
+title: The correct presence status isn't reflected in Teams
 description: Fixes an issue in which your actual presence status isn't displayed in Teams.
 author: helenclu
 ms.author: luche